/oauth2/authorize

 request

-As per the OIDC specification, this parameter specifies a base64url-encoded JWT whose claims are the request parameters required for the OpenID Connect flow.
-When this parameter is used, the contents of the JWT supersede those passed as HTTP parameters.
-However, you can use a combination of the
+As per the OpenID Connect specification, this parameter specifies a base64url-encoded JWT whose claims are the query parameters required for the OpenID Connect flow.
+This JWT is called the request object.

 nonce